-Tyler (1953) postulates a number of antecedents for vocational indecision.
-She suggests that opinions and attitudes of family and friends can act as deterring factors.
+Tyler (1953) was one of the first to postulate a number of antecedents for vocational indecision.
+She suggested that opinions and attitudes of family and friends can act as deterring factors.
 For example, a parent's expectations may create a situation that prevents a student from deciding.
 A cluster of reasons for indecision may emanate from not accepting or not being satisfied with the role that the occupation represents, even though the skills and activities within the occupation are appealing.
-Sex-role stereotyping of occupations may be a factor, too.
-Tyler also discusses the multipotential individual who is interested and talented in many directions and finds it difficult, if not impossible, to narrow down the alternatives.
-Another cause of indecision, according to Tyler, might be not accepting realistic limitations or obstacles that stand in the way.
-After accepting the fact that a particular decision is impossible, the
+Sex-role stereotyping of occupations may be a factor as well.
+After 60 years, Tyler's ideas about the antecedents of career indecision are remarkably accurate.